 Homebuyers Have More Purchasing Power This Spring

 As we thaw out from a long winter, spring arrives with blossoms, bluebirds — and a housing market that is shifting in favor of homebuyers.
-Just a year ago, affordability challenges and rate volatility resulted in buyer hesitation and low confidence.
-This spring, homebuyers have more flexibility, options, and buying power.
+Just a year ago, affordability challenges and low inventory resulted in buyer hesitation and low confidence.
+This spring, homebuyers have more options, flexibility, and buying power.
 Explore what that means for you … and why it’s good news for sellers, too.

 Several market shifts are contributing to increased purchasing power this spring.

-Having more choices makes a difference.
-In late 2025, active listings grew by 20.9% year over year, marking a multi-year streak of inventory growth that exceeded 1 million active listings for the first time since winter 2019.3 As of January 2026, listings continued to grow, albeit at a slower pace of 10% year over year.4 More listings on the market means less competition and more home options for buyers.
+More inventory means more leverage.
+When buyers have options, sellers compete — and that translates to more room to negotiate on price, concessions, and repairs.
+In late 2025, active listings grew by 20.9% year over year, marking a multi-year streak of inventory growth that exceeded 1 million active listings for the first time since winter 2019.[1]
+As of February 2026, listings continued to grow, albeit at a slower pace of 7.9% year over year.[2]
+For buyers who've been waiting for the right home to emerge, that patience may finally be paying off.

 Beyond The Price Tag: What Greater Buying Power Really Means